What to Negotiate When Buying a House

 5. Repairs.
 Your inspection may uncover small or large repairs needed to bring the home up to standard.
 You can negotiate to have these items fixed before closing or ask for a price reduction to cover the costs.

-If you are upsizing, downsizing or anything in between in Colorado Springs or the Monument/Tri-Lakes region, it would be our pleasure to help you!
+If you are up-sizing, downsizing or anything in between in Colorado Springs or the Monument/Tri-Lakes region, it would be our pleasure to help you!
 If you are outside of our area, we can still help.
-At no charge to you, we will interview a qualified real estate agent in the area you desire to buy or sell and will put you in contact.
+Give us a call at 719-430-4440.